Learn how to smoke pulled pork on a Camp Chef pellet grill following our detailed instructions and recipe below!

 As far as sauce, our hands down favorite sauce for smoked pulled pork is Blues Hog Tennessee Red Sauce.

-It has everything: spice, acid, sweetness, and gives you that truly authentic vinegary carolina pulled pork flavor that perfectly counterbalances and cuts through the rich fat and smokiness of your Camp Chef pulled pork.
+It has everything: spice, acid, sweetness, and gives you that truly authentic vinegary Carolina pulled pork flavor that perfectly counterbalances and cuts through the rich fat and smokiness of your Camp Chef pulled pork.

 Keep in mind a little goes a long way because it has SO MUCH FLAVOR.